maneesh8123/movierecommendation/README.md

   Machine Lerning

-  for finding the similarity by Cosine Similarity
+  for finding the similarity by through Cosine Similarity

   #### App Demo